• FB

 The Best Soft & Chewy Hoagie Bread Roll

-How Humidty affects dough and bread baking
+How Humidity affects dough and bread baking

 If your bread dough never turns slack there can be 2 reasons for this

-Rule of thumb is, if your area is hot & humid then reduce the liquid by 10%.
+The rule of thumb is if your area is hot & humid then reduce the liquid by 10%.
+Now, back to making the dough.

 The Best Soft & Chewy Hoagie Bread Roll